PragyaShukla340/AnimeMangaToon.com/README.md

  Analyze these metrics and create visualizations (bar graphs, pie charts) to identify engagement trends.
  Suggest two strategies to increase the average time spent on the page based on your analysis.

-- [Task 3: Use “11 Best Solo Leveling Arcs in the Manhwa to Read Now” as a case study.]
+- [Use “11 Best Solo Leveling Arcs in the Manhwa to Read Now” as a case study.]
   Develop a report that outlines user segmentation based on demographics or behavior (e.g., age group,returning vs. new visitors) and suggest ways to tailor content for these segments.